What is Melasma: Symptoms, Causes and Treatment

 Epidermal melasma

-Epidermal melasma is a type of melasma that causes dark brown colored patches with a well-defined border.
-However, this type of melasma responds better to melasma treatments.
+Epidermal melasma appears as dark brown patches with well-defined borders.
+This type responds well to melasma treatments.

 Dermal melasma